 Image credit: The Radiator Company

-‘Kitchens often have limited proportions but are some of the busiest places in our homes’ says Simon Morris, Marketing Manager at The Radiator Company.
+‘Kitchens often have limited proportions but are some of the busiest places in our homes,’ says Simon Morris, Marketing Manager at The Radiator Company.
 ‘We need the space to look and feel comfortable, but also ask a lot from them.
 A bit of thoughtful planning can help the space feel more elegant from a decorating standpoint, but it’s also worth considering how we can also make our kitchens work harder from a practical perspective.’

 ‘Whilst many homes opt for a towel rail to heat the kitchen from a multi-functional approach, but they can be more than just practical and design-led.
 Using classic or contemporary designs and custom finishes to key in with your décor can make your heating fit in seamlessly.’